BolajiAyodeji/Blogposts/ck8u6echr00rcbzs10j2qxcij.md

 ---

-Thanks to everyone who contributed to the success of this event: Facebook, our sponsors, our amazing speakers, and everyone who attended the event.
+Thanks to everyone who contributed to the success of this event: Facebook, our sponsors, our amazing speakers, our friends at [DevC Uyo](https://devcuyo.hashnode.dev/) and everyone who attended the event.

 > Join [Facebook Developer Circle: Lokoja](https://web.facebook.com/groups/devclokoja/) today, to collaborate, learn, and code with other local developers today.